 What’s the difference between a vented dryer and a condenser tumble dryer?

-The main difference is that vented dryers “vent” the hot damp air out, whilst condenser dryers condense it back to water.
+The main difference is that vented dryers “vent” the hot damp air out as steam and fluff.
+Condenser dryers condense the steam back to water instead.
 Vented dryers are relatively simple appliances.
 Condensers have a lot more parts in order to condense and collect (or pump out) the water.

 A vented dryer can cause a lot of condensation.
 So a venting kit is required to pump the hot damp air outside.
 Alternatively it can be vented through an open window, but this is not ideal in winter.